LearnOnDemandSystems/docs/lod/feature-focus/lab-profiles/settings.md

             On Windows-based systems: `C:\Users\Public\Documents\LabInstance.txt`.

             On Unix-based systems: `/tmp/labinstance`.

+        >[!knowledge] lab instance data is only available in the VM if Hyper-V Integration Services or VMware Tools are installed.
+Additionally, on vSphere VMs, you must ensure that the user credentials in the virtual machine profile are correct (they are used to initiate the file creation in the VM).

         All @lab token names and values will be included, as well as the following legacy items: